 The rest 80% of the application is what I call supplementals.
 These include (but are not limited to) configuration parameters, business rules or other runtime settings.
 Exceptions to the common flow of events.
 Things not used daily, weekly or even monthly, or used by one or few users only.
 You may have to juggle a bit on where to draw the line.
 I mainly use two criteria: If it’s runtime behavior configuration of the system – it’s clearly supplemental.
 If not, I judge the case by it’s use frequency and number of users affected.
 And maybe later I ditch the screens (and functionality it contains) back to supplemental basket.
 You don’t have to decide immediately.

 The strategy with the supplementals is to minimize the effort, cost and time.
 First weed out obsolete functions and data – believe me, there will be plenty of this cumulated in your app over the years.
 Next; there is no rules: Convert, dirty code, copy-paste – whatever it takes to get rid of the remaining stuff.
 A good approach: Give the architects planning the transition a hard cost limit: The supplementals may cost 20% of the essentials budget, and they’ll make the right decisions.
-Give them a tip that you are going to use automated software development tools to do the dirty work for you, while you focus on the important stuff.
+Give them a tip that you are going to use Model Driven Development Method and Tools to do the dirty work for you, while you focus on the important stuff.

 Hey – What just happened?